mongodb/terraform-provider-mongodbatlas/website/docs/r/advanced_cluster.html.markdown

     * `STANDARD` volume types can't exceed the default IOPS rate for the selected volume size.
     * `PROVISIONED` volume types must fall within the allowable IOPS range for the selected volume size.
 * `node_count` - (Optional) Number of nodes of the given type for MongoDB Atlas to deploy to the region.
+* `disk_size_gb` - (Optional) Storage capacity that the host's root volume possesses expressed in gigabytes.
+If disk size specified is below the minimum (10 GB), this parameter defaults to the minimum disk size value.
+Storage charge calculations depend on whether you choose the default value or a custom value.
+The maximum value for disk storage cannot exceed 50 times the maximum RAM for the selected cluster.
+If you require more storage space, consider upgrading your cluster to a higher tier. **Note:** Using disk_size_gb with Standard IOPS could lead to errors and configuration issues.
+Therefore, it should be used only with the [Provisioned IOPS volume type](https://registry.terraform.io/providers/mongodb/mongodbatlas/latest/docs/resources/advanced_cluster#PROVISIONED).
+When using Provisioned IOPS, the disk_size_gb parameter specifies the storage capacity, but the IOPS are set independently.
+Ensuring that disk_size_gb is used exclusively with Provisioned IOPS will help avoid these issues.

 ### analytics_specs